Ned Lamont, a Democrat, Wins Connecticut Governor’s Race, Defeating Bob Stefanowski

 Ned Lamont, a Democrat and wealthy business owner, won the governor’s race in Connecticut on Wednesday, helping his party hold on to a vulnerable seat and overcoming a fierce challenge from a Republican opponent who tried to tie him to the state’s unpopular incumbent and a slumping economy.

 Lamont, 64, defeated Bob Stefanowski, the Republican candidate and a former business executive, according to The Associated Press.
-Wet ballots delayed the counting of the votes, and Lamont was not declared the winner until Wednesday morning.
+The vote count had been delayed overnight, and Lamont was not declared the winner until Wednesday morning.

-With 94 percent of precincts reporting, Lamont captured 48.4 percent of the vote to Stefanowski’s 47.1 percent, according to The AP.
+With 95 percent of precincts reporting, Lamont captured 48.6 percent of the vote to Stefanowski’s 46.9 percent, according to the AP.

-The vote tally in Connecticut was delayed overnight because ballots had become wet when voters, caught in the rain, dripped onto the voting cards, Secretary of State Denise W. Merrill had said early Wednesday.
-Machines could not read wet ballots, she said.
+The tally was delayed because ballots had become wet when voters, caught in the rain, dripped water onto the voting cards, Secretary of State Denise W. Merrill said early Wednesday.
+Machines were having trouble reading wet ballots, she said.

 Although Connecticut is a decidedly blue state, Lamont’s victory was hard-won.
 Connecticut, along with Oregon, was seen as one of only two states where Democrats were in danger of losing a governor’s seat.
 The Democratic candidate won in Oregon, and the party flipped seven governor’s seats this cycle, in Kansas, Wisconsin, Maine, Michigan, Nevada, Illinois and New Mexico.